systemphil/sphil/README.md

 ### Environmental Variables

 2.0.
 There are no environmental variables!
 This is a static website.
+(Caveat: we defined some public variables depending on where the site is hosted.)

 ### Running the Server